AsahiLinux/docs/FAQ.md

 ## Can I dual boot Asahi Linux?

 Yes!
-The Installer already configures dual booting, you would need to go out of your way to erase macOS, and it's not recommended to do so.
+The Installer already configures dual booting.
+You would need to go out of your way to erase macOS, and it's *not recommended* to do so.

 ## I have ~40GB of free disk space but the installer says that's not enough!